Exeter St Davids railway station: Description

-The middle pair of platforms is numbered 3 & 4.
+The middle pair of platforms is numbered 3 and 4.
 The former is used by similar trains to platform 1, but platforms 4-6 do not have access to the lines from Exeter Central.
 Instead platform 4 is the main platform for inter-city trains to Paignton, Plymouth and Penzance.
 Trains from both platforms 1 and 3 can also reach this route so trains from Exmouth that continue westwards will reverse in one of these platforms.

-The third platform block sees northbound trains to London Paddington and the North use platform 5.
-Various local services use platform 6 as do trains from Paddington or the North that terminate at Exeter then return northwards.
+The third platform block is mostly used by northbound trains to London Paddington and the North use platform 5.
+Various local services use platform 6 including many trains GWR and CrossCountry trains that terminate at Exeter.

+Beyond platform 6 is the Exeter panel signal box that controls St Davids and the main line north through to Taunton and Cogload Junction, and south to Paignton and Totnes as well the branches out to Exmouth Junction and Crediton.
+Next to this is Exeter Traincare Depot where DMU sets used on local services are serviced.

+A disused goods shed is situated beyond Red Cow Crossing at the north end of the platforms, and beyond that is the freight facility at Riverside Yard.
+Opposite these facilities is New Yard which is used by empty passenger trains, especially SWR services from London Waterloo.
+Cowley Bridge Junction is about a mile away at the far end of Riverside Yard.

+The junction for the line to Exeter Central is at the south end of the platforms.
+This route can only be reached from platforms 1 and 3.
+It curves eastwards and climbs steeply to cross a small viaduct before entering a tunnel beneath the city.
+The main line to Newton Abbot can be reached from platforms 1, 3, 5 and 6.
+It stays on the level and crosses both the River Exe and the city's flood defence channel as it leaves the station.